 What inspires you these days?
 What materials have you been experimenting with?
 Nearly every month we present you with another “What are You Working on Now?” contest, in which we invite readers to submit a picture or two and a description of what’s on their bench right now.
-Well, this month’s winner, Roberta Althiser, has won a $10 Rio credit, and February’s contest has officially begun–show us your stuff for a chance to win!
+Well, this month’s winner, Felicia Cinquegrana, has won a $20 Rio credit, and April’s contest has officially begun.
+Show us your stuff for a chance to win!

 Have you ever been disappointed to find that the end product of your jewelry design did not quite live up to what you had envisioned?
 Consider this: The more techniques you have at your disposal, the more satisfied you’ll be with your results.
 Rio Grande offers classes that can take your jewelry making to the next level.
 Read about three such classes coming up in May and then register before they fill up!

 Spring is here!
 Today, on the Studio, Bernadette Bennett shares her tips for dressing up your jewelry with fresh, colorful, spring-inspired packaging!